kaosborn/KaosCollections/README.md

 2. As archives, individual binaries may be extracted from the `.nuget` package for specific platforms.
 A project may then reference the extracted platform-specific `.dll` directly.

+### Project status

+For the latest stable release, install [version 3.1.0](#Library installation).
+The main branch is under construction for the upcoming version 4.0:

+* The new RankedMap<K,V> class is code complete and stable.
+* Optimization of RemoveWhere is implemented.
+* Most v4 API changes are implemented but this area is a work in progress.

+Documentation for the main branch is available by building the Help project for the `.chm` output.

 ### Documentation